Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

-In this section, we advocate for a different approach, which avoids any such heuristic adjustment of hyperparameters, while remaining close to the original philosophy of Ref.~\cite{martens2015optimizing}.
-We start by providing an overview of the performance associated to our NQS KFAC implementation for the toy model described in Sec.~\ref{sec:quantumManyBody}, before suggesting improvements to the formulation of the algorithm.
-We show the evolution of the energy as a function of the epoch in the panels of Fig.~\ref{fig:KFAC_vs_QN-KFAC}.
+To compare the performance of the different optimisers, we show the evolution of the energy as a function of the number of epochs in the panels of Fig.~\ref{fig:KFAC_vs_QN-KFAC}.
 From top to bottom, the different rows correspond to increasing number of particles, from $A=2$ in the top to $A=6$ in the bottom row.
 From left to right, the results scan the interaction strength in a range $V_0 \in \set{-20, -10, 0, 10, 20}$.
 Dashed lines provide an indication of the expected results for the HF approximation and for the CI case.
 The optimisation process in all cases is stopped after $1000$ epochs.
-Very few minimisations reach this final number and most lead to numerically unstable results much earlier than that.
-As in previous NQS implementations\cite{pfau2020ab,wilson2021simulations,wilson2022wave}, we confirm that the performance of the KFAC optimiser is indeed fluctuating.
+Very few runs reach this final number and most lead to numerically unstable results much earlier than that.
+As in previous KFAC implementations\cite{pfau2020ab,wilson2021simulations,wilson2022wave}, we confirm that the performance of the KFAC optimiser is indeed fluctuating.
 In many cases, the energy decreases steadily within the first $50$ to $100$ epochs, only to become extremely erratic after that point.
 None of the KFAC runs manage to converge to the benchmark values, regardless of the number of particles and of the strength of the interaction.
-We take this as a confirmation that the KFAC algorithm, in its original formulation, is unreliable for VMC with NQS.
+We take this as a confirmation that the KFAC algorithm, in its original formulation, is unfit for VMC with NQS.